 In the short-lived and fairly obscure toy/game "Fistful of Aliens", the order-in figure Jangutz Khan was not only virtually undefeatable in combat, smashing a hole through the Elemental Rock–Paper–Scissors of the lineup, but also permitted you to field a more powerful lineup for the game.

-There was once a Mega Man card game.
-In its last set, Woodman was released.
-Woodman was extremely broken and could only be stopped by a single card.
+There was once a Mega Man (Classic) card game.
+In its last set, Mega Man 2's Wood Man was released.
+Wood Man was extremely broken and could only be stopped by a single card.
 It's speculated that the deck was what killed the game.